SkeletonSkelettron/ngx-validator/README.md

 ## Changes in version 1.1.1

-* fixed placeholder tranlsation error
+* fixed placeholder translation error

 ## Changes in version 1.1.0